vmware/go-vcloud-director/CONTRIBUTING.md

 ### Clone and Set Upstream Remote

 Make a local clone of the forked repo and add the base go-vcloud-director repo as the upstream remote repository.

-The project uses Go modules so the path is up to you, but do not forget to set `GO111MODULE=on` if you are in `GOPATH`
+The project uses Go modules so the path is up to you.

 ``` shell